-The school has implemented a ‘Keep Up Not Catch Up' (KUNCU) approach to learning.
-In lessons, teachers monitor work carefully and give immediate feedback to pupils.
-This not only gives quick praise to pupils who have successfully addressed an area of the learning objective but helps them address misconceptions.
+The school implemented a `keep Up Not Catch Up' (KUNCU) approach to learning.
+In lessons, teachers monitor work carefully and give immediate feedback to pupils. his not only gives quick praise to pupils who have successfully addressed an area of the learning objective but helps them address misconceptions.
 Teachers are able to adapt their teaching based on this.
 The French Curriculum regularly returns to concepts such as number, alphabet, classroom instructions and greetings to embed these important concepts.

 Staff use Insight to both record and monitor pupil progress in French.
-Assessment is linked to the ‘Rising Stars NC14 Framework.’
+Assessment is linked to 'Rising Stars NC14 Framework' .
 Assessment is an ongoing process and is used to identify and enhance pupil learning.
 The Long Term Plan at the front of each Scheme of Work highlights the assessment opportunities that will be addressed within a particular theme/topic.

 Staff Subject Knowledge and Continuous Professional Development

-The subject leader (through analysis of pupil work, ‘pupil voice’ discussions, assessment data and subject monitoring) will identify any development areas in subject knowledge.
+The subject leader (through the analysis of pupil work, pupil voice, discussions, assessment data and subject monitoring) will identify any development areas in subject knowledge.
 Staff questionnaires and discussions (including staff meetings) will also identify areas of subject knowledge that may need enhancing.
-The subject leader will give feedback and will lead training sessions in staff meetings.
-He/she will also identify external training that may be utilised to develop staff skills and knowledge.
+The subject leader will give feedback and will lead training sessions in staff meetings, She will also identify external training that may be utilised to develop staff skills and knowledge.